-Robert Miller joined Allspring (formerly Wells Capital Management, Inc.) in 2008, where he currently serves as a Senior Portfolio Manager with the Tax-Exempt Fixed Income team.
+Robert Miller joined Allspring Investments (formerly Wells Capital Management, Inc.) in 2008, where he currently serves as a Senior Portfolio Manager for the Municipal Fixed Income team.

-Nicholos Venditti joined Allspring (formerly Wells Capital Management, Inc.) in 2020, where he currently serves as a Senior Portfolio Manager with the Tax-Exempt Fixed-Income team.
-Prior to joining Allspring, Mr. Venditti spent 10 years at Thornburg Investment Management, most recently as a Senior Portfolio Manager and Head of the Municipal Bond Group.
+Nicholos Venditti joined Allspring Investments (formerly Wells Capital Management, Inc.) in 2020, where he currently serves as a Senior Portfolio Manager and Head of the Municipal Fixed Income team.
+Prior to joining Allspring Investments, Mr. Venditti spent 10 years at Thornburg Investment Management, most recently as a Senior Portfolio Manager and Head of the Municipal Bond Group.

-Terry J. Goode joined Allspring (formerly Wells Capital Management, Inc.) in 2002, where he currently serves as a Senior Portfolio Manager with the Tax-Exempt Fixed-Income team and was formerly Leader of the Tax-Exempt Research team.
+Terry J. Goode joined Allspring Investments (formerly Wells Capital Management, Inc.) in 2002, where he currently serves as a Senior Portfolio Manager for the Municipal Fixed Income team and was formerly Head of the Tax-Exempt Research team.